-Unstuffed Green Peppers are my favorite cold weather dish!
-It’s probably the only dish I make consistently that I don’t mess, because, well, we know how much I look to cook.
+This Unstuffed Green Pepper Recipe is my favorite cold weather dish!
+It’s probably the only dish I make consistently that I can’t mess up.
 When I first started making this dish, it was traditional Stuffed Green Peppers and it takes about an hour longer than making them “unstuffed”.
 But, then I became a mom and had much less time to dedicate to cooking food for myself.
 AND, on top of saving time, it’s less clean up because it is a one pot unstuffed green pepper recipe.
 Yay for less dishes!

 The rice mix I use is already seasoned it’s just a bit spicy.
-Blaire likes it, and she’s only 3.5, so don’t worry — it’s not too bad.
+Blaire likes it, and she’s only 3.5, so don’t worry — it’s not too spicy.

 One Pot Unstuffed Green Peppers

 - 2 Green Peppers

 - 8 oz box of Zatarin’s Jambalaya Rice Mix